 - It is essential to avoid smoking and alcohol.

-    - Avoid occupational exposures that may increase risk of airways disease (eg mining, construction work)
+- Avoid occupational exposures that may increase the risk of airways disease (eg, mining, construction work)

 - Annual influenza vaccination is recommended

 - Tetracycline antibiotics (doxycycline, minocycline) can be effective for mild panniculitis.
 It is thought the anticollagenase activity of tetracyclines can help re-establish the balance between protease and antiprotease enzymes.